Click here to learn more about Vocational Programs and whether they're right for you!

 Learn more about Equipment Repair at Discover Trades BC.

 The following education is recommended: Grade 10 (Grade 12 preferred), including English 10, Math 10, and Science 10.

-The Apprenticeship Program comprises Levels 1-to-4 of progressive technical training, with each Level taking 6 weeks (180 hours) to complete.
+The Apprenticeship Program comprises Levels 1-to-4 of progressive technical training, with two Levels taking 6 weeks (180 hours) and two Levels taking 8 weeks (240 hours) to complete.
 In addition, apprentices are required to accumulate 7,220 hours of work-based training.

 A Foundation Program can jump-start your career without employer sponsorship by supplying the knowledge and skills to enter directly at Level 2, after 25 weeks of training (refer to Industry Training Authority for alternative paths into the occupation).